 Pathologists sometimes misdiagnose epithelioid mesothelioma as something else because epithelioid cells have similar characteristics to other types of cancer cells, such as adenocarcinoma.

 Immunohistochemistry for Diagnosis

 Good pathologists use a thorough immunohistochemistry process to help prevent a misdiagnosis.
 Your pathologist will use staining techniques that use proteins called antibodies to test for antigens (markers) on the cells.
 The antibodies will bind to antigens found only on epithelioid cells.
 This method helps your pathologist identify the tumor’s cell type.

 There are 4 main markers used to distinguish epithelioid mesothelioma from other types of cancer:

-- Cytokeratin 5-6:: Researchers use cytokeratin 5-6 to distinguish epithelioid mesothelioma from pulmonary adenocarcinoma.
-A recent study found that the diagnostic sensitivity of cytokeratin 5-6 was 83 percent.
-Its specificity was 85 percent.
+- Cytokeratin 5-6: Researchers use cytokeratin 5-6 to distinguish epithelioid mesothelioma from pulmonary adenocarcinoma.

 - D2-40 (podoplanin): D2-40 is a glycoprotein that shows an increased presence in many cancers, including epithelioid mesothelioma.
 Specialists use it as a marker to distinguish epithelioid mesothelioma from lung adenocarcinoma.
 It has also been found useful in distinguishing epithelioid mesothelioma and squamous cell carcinoma.